w3c/smartagents-workshop/README.md

     * Common interoperability issues for smart agents among browsers and platforms
     * APIs in the presence of LLMs
 * Needs of the users and developers of smart agents:
+    * User interfaces to smart agents
-    * Enhanced interaction with LLMs for improved usability, addressing issues such as:
+    * Enhanced interaction with LLMs in the context of smart agents for improved usability, addressing issues such as:
         * Hallucinations: LLMs may generate outputs that seem plausible but are factually incorrect.
         * Ambiguity in outputs: Inconsistent or vague responses can cause confusion in automated workflows.
         * Lack of accountability: Identifying the root cause of errors in an LLM’s predictions can be challenging.
     * Managing input entities (sensors/applications) and output entities (actuators/devices/digital twins) from various vendors and their coordination.
     * Addressing presentation issues such as how, what, and when to transfer necessary information from input entities (users, devices, or applications) to output entities (users, devices, or applications).
     * Integrating multiple interchangeable modalities (typing, handwriting, voice, etc.).
 * Underlying technologies of smart agents:
-    * Advanced integration of multiple applications, e.g., via Agentic AI
+    * Advanced integration and orchestration of multiple agents, e.g., in support of Agentic AI
-    * Applications, services, and devices from various vendors
+    * Agents, services, and devices from various vendors
-    * Standardized data formats and protocols for data transfer
+    * Standardized data formats and protocols for data and control transfer
     * State transition management models and service lifecycles
-    * Enhanced models and architectures for voice interaction and their relationship with Web technologies
+    * Enhanced models and architectures for smart agent interaction and their relationship with Web technologies
-* Utilizing advanced voice technology for Web services, including speech style, expression, feeling, and emotion.
+    * Utilizing advanced voice technology for Web services, for example speech style, expression, feeling, and emotion.
 * Horizontal platform considerations:
     * Discovery of resources
-    * Privacy and security
+    * Trust, privacy and security, for example tools such as encryption
     * Accessibility and usability
     * Internationalization and compatibility with region-specific technologies

 ## Examples of related use cases
 The related technology area is broad, including:

-* Voice agents
+* Voice agents and chatbots
 * Connected cars
 * Smart homes, smart factories, and smart cities
 * Smart speakers and smartphones as portals/user devices